jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ## Open channel flow
 Open channel flow is a distinct category of fluid flow (Young et al., Granger) where there is an interface between the water and atmosphere.
-This interface is not assumed constant and this category is also called free surface flow.
+The interface is not assumed constant and this category of flow is also called free surface flow.
 This flow type includes many applications in environmental, coastal, hydraulic and ecological engineering such as dams, weirs, spillways, fish passages, and hydraulic structures.
 There is increased use of CFD in environmental engineering (Liu and Zhang 2019).